 What is Fluent UI?

-It represents a collection of UX frameworks for creating beautiful, cross-platform apps that share that offer best-in-class experiences.
+It is a collection of UX frameworks for building beautiful, cross-platform apps that deliver best-in-class experiences.
 Microsoft has adopted this system across all its variants — desktop, mixed reality, Xbox, server, IoT, and even on the web.

 Related: Enable or Disable Immersive Search and Rounded Corners in Windows 10.